Goodbye Pork Pie/Review

 Some movies deserve to be ranked among those that brought the cinema of their country to a wider audience.
 They may not always be the critically acclaimed classics but they have a hand in popularizing their native country's film industry.
 Goodbye Pork Pie is among the ones that brought New Zealand (or Kiwi cinema) to the mainstream.
-It is a fun zany romp which doesn't let up and justifies its presence in New Zealand cinema history.
-Though it might seem dated and the humor might even seem patchy at times, it is hard not to root for its main chaos loving goofs who thrive on spreading anarchy as they go.
+It is a fun zany romp that doesn't let up and justifies its presence in New Zealand cinema history.
+Though it might seem dated and the humor might even seem patchy at times, it is hard not to root for its main chaos-loving goofs who thrive on spreading anarchy as they go.
 It is also a wonderful travelogue of the country as we get to follow the zany adventures of the two protagonists across New Zealand.

 The film is directed by Geoff Murphy, who also made the New Zealand classics Utu and The Quiet Earth.
 After moving to Hollywood, he directed a few movies which include Young Guns II and the infamous Freejack starring Mick Jagger, Emilio Estevez, and Anthony Hopkins.
 The contrast from how he did so little despite having an amazing cast and resources in Freejack, to this movie where he did so much with so little is amazing.
 Later, he became the 2nd unit director on the Lord of the Rings trilogy, everyone's favorite movies shot in New Zealand!